OctopusDeploy/blog/blog/2023-12/tis-a-few-weeks-before-xmas/index.md

 We showed off Octopus, talked shop, and heard of your pains, We learned lots, made friends, and can't wait to do it again."*

-We at Octopus found so much value meeting everyone at many of this year's industry events, including:
+We at Octopus found so much value in meeting everyone at many of this year's industry events, including:

 - NDC London and Oslo
 - KubeCon Europe and North America in both Amsterdam and Chicago